Racism in the health care system is killing Black pregnant Texans

 “I've never experienced a miscarriage before and I didn't want to,” Scott said.
 “I was already going through a lot at home, and then to basically have to stop working, I couldn't even clean.”

-When Scott gave birth to her daughter via C-section, she started bleeding, losing more than 1,300 units of blood.
-Postpartum hemorrhage is categorized as losing more than 1,000 units of blood within 24 hours to 12 weeks after delivery, according to the American College of Obstetricians and Gynecologists.
+When Scott gave birth to her daughter via C-section, she started bleeding, losing more than 1,300 mL of blood.
+Postpartum hemorrhage is categorized as losing more than 1,000 mL of blood within 24 hours to 12 weeks after delivery, according to the American College of Obstetricians and Gynecologists.

 “I basically almost died on the operating table,” Scott said.